Hand fracture - aftercareBoxer's fracture - aftercare; Metacarpal fracture - aftercare

 - Apply an ice pack to the injured area of your hand.
 To prevent skin injury from the coldness of the ice, wrap the ice pack in a clean cloth before applying.

 - Keep your hand raised above your heart.

-Follow the instructions about your splint that your health care provider gave you.
-Your provider will tell you when you can:
+Follow the instructions about your splint that your doctor gave you.
+Your doctor will tell you when you can:

-You will likely have a follow-up exam 1 - 3 weeks after your injury.
+You will likely have a follow-up exam 1 to 3 weeks after your injury.
 For severe fractures, you may need physical therapy after your splint or cast is removed.

-You can usually return to work or sports activities about 6 - 8 weeks after the fracture.
-Your health care provider or therapist will advise you.
+You can usually return to work or sports activities about 6 to 8 weeks after the fracture.
+Your doctor or therapist will tell you when.